Caribbean Consumer Behavior Trends 2025: Shopping Habits & Brand Preferences

 What influences Caribbean brand preferences?

-Key factors include diaspora recommendations (42% influenced by overseas family), social media exposure (67% of millennials), value for money (78% cite as top priority), and local brand loyalty.
+Key factors include diaspora recommendations (family members abroad introducing new brands), social media exposure among millennials, value for money (78% cite as top priority), and local brand loyalty.
 International brands must balance global appeal with local relevance.

 How does the Caribbean diaspora influence consumer behavior?